Sameeta9NK/Diabetes-Prediction/README.md

 An ROC AUC of ~80% for a diabetes classification model indicates a reasonably good performance.
 The model can distinguish between diabetic and non-diabetic individuals with moderate accuracy, but there's still room for improvement to increase sensitivity and specificity, especially in a critical application like diabetes prediction.

-To prioritize recall in diabetes prediction, lower the classification threshold.
+To prioritize recall in diabetes prediction, we can lower the classification threshold.
 This means more instances will be classified as positive (diabetic), increasing the chances of capturing true positives but also potentially leading to more false positives.
 The optimal threshold depends on the specific trade-off between recall and precision required for the application.